 I have now ended my involvement with Intel IEEE 802.11, and am glad to get off the relentless schedule of international travel; but I will deeply miss my colleagues and friends.
 I am doing some work as a self-employed consultant on WiFi/802.11 standards.

 I have always enjoyed music in various forms.
 I prefer to make music (albeit badly) than listen to it.
 I play keyboard (I have played traditional Organ and Piano) in church some Sunday mornings.
 I like to start the working day with 20 minutes of piano playing – usually a Haydn or Mozart piano sonata.
 My first instrument was the guitar – learned when I was 10.
 (I also tried to make a guitar when I was 14 – which proved a disaster!).
 I have an Echo Ranger 12-string, which doesn’t get used much nowadays.
-I’m also learning Bass guitar, which I play in the church.
+I also Bass guitar in the church.
 My Bass technique is rather poor – I have short fingers and cannot use conventional fingering (i.e. I can only stretch 3 frets), but they tolerate me and sometimes we make beautiful music together.

 I’m afraid that I like to make music without suffering the tedium of practicing technique.
-I have never had music lessons, expect as a singer.
+I have never had music lessons, execpt as a singer.
 This means that my technique is weak, but I have learned to be selective about the pieces I play, and can selectively simplify without it showing too much!